On The War Memorial Trail….. Remembering WWII Soldier Alfred Louis Pitawanakwat (Pitwanakwat)

 Alice also identified the names of the two soldiers who subsequently died of their injuries following the attack: Lyle L. BOICE and Francis K. BLACK.

 Thank you to Alice van Bekkum for sharing the memory tribute to the Jurgens sisters.
 It’s a reminder of the many civilian casualties in war.
-If you have photos or information to share on the November 26, 1944 incident please email Pieter at dariadv@yahoo.ca, comment on the blog, or tweet to @researchmemori1
+If you have photos or information to share on the November 26, 1944 incident please email Pieter at memorialtrail@gmail.com,or comment on the blog.

 Screenshot_2021-02-27 On The War Memorial Trail With Pieter Valkenburg

 On The War Memorial Trail…..
-The WW2 Soldier Killed While Lining Up To Attend Church
+The WWII Soldier Killed While Lining Up To Attend Church

 20210715_094818 Jul 15 2021 Ken Barkhouse grand nephew of George Edward Mahar